MVukanichh/MVsFirefoxEnhanced/README.md

 In order for FirefoxEnhanced to be installed, next software is needed:

-* Up-to-date Firefox Nightly
+* Up-to-date Firefox Nightly (v117+)
+  - black7375's Lepton supports pre-v117 versions but FirefoxEnhanced will not have a version that includes files that support those versions; therefore, only versions supportable are v117 and higher.
 * Notepad++
   - Notepad++ is used to customize ``user.JS`` to suit user's preferences.
-It is not necessary to have and use, but it is recommended.
+It is not necessary to have and use, but is recommended.

 ### Installation